stuboydl/mvsyntax/universe/uv syntax cheat sheet.md

 Scraped from the UV Basic Commands Ref v11.4.1 Aug 2023 [UNV-1141-BASR-1]

+Simple syntax listing.
+See documentation for more info

 Keywords are case insensitive eg ACTIVATEKEY = ActivateKey = activatekey

 ## Operators